Bruna557/python-patterns/README.md

 ### 4 - Service Layer
 By adding a service layer
-- Our Flask API endpoints become very thin and easy to write: their only responsibility is doing “web stuff,” such as parsing JSON and producing the right HTTP codes for happy or unhappy cases;
+- Our Flask API endpoints become very thin and easy to write: their only responsibility is doing "web stuff," such as parsing JSON and producing the right HTTP codes for happy or unhappy cases;
 - We have a single place to capture all the use cases for our application.

 Cons: